 NOTE: This article is based on my personal experience and must not be considered as medical advice.
-Please contact your doctor for further management of your PCOS.
+Please contact your doctor for further management and symptoms of PCOS.

-Since I was in my teenager, I have always had an irregular cycle with my periods.
-I tried to seek medical help back in the Philippines, even in the private healthcare they can’t see any problem other than that I have a hormonal imbalance.
+Since I was a teenager, I have always had an irregular cycle with my periods.
+I tried to seek medical help back in the Philippines, but even in private healthcare, they can’t see any problem other than that I have a hormonal imbalance.

-However, I felt like I was not dealing with the cause of this problem and was just hiding under the carpet it with some quick fix solution.
+However, I felt like I was not dealing with the cause of this problem and was just hiding under the carpet with some quick-fix solution.

 What is Polycystic Ovary Syndrome (PCOS)?